thomassprayberry

 1. askalf — a self-hosted AI workforce platform

-An autonomous agent fleet that runs a whole software studio end to end: intake → tickets → specialist agents → pull requests, with its own nervous system, shared memory, and guardrails.
+An autonomous agent fleet that runs a whole software studio end to end: intake → tickets → specialist agents → pull requests, with its own nervous system, shared memory, scheduling, and guardrails.
 I designed it and I operate it daily.

 4. deepdive — a research agent you can trust by construction